goose banding

 Report bird band recoveries

-Have you ever experienced the excitement of harvesting a banded game bird?
-Hunters who take a banded bird may wonder where the bird originated, how old it is or who to contact to report the information on the band.
-In the past, many hunters found it difficult to report their band recovery, while others simply didn't feel it was necessary.
+Have you ever experienced the excitement of harvesting, finding or observing a banded or neck collared bird?
+Those who do may wonder where the bird originated, how old it is or where to report the information on the band.

 12100 Beech Forest Rd.